About the editor

 My name is Ken and I don’t blog.
-I also don’t Tweet, my Facebook page sucks and I only begrudgingly join online social networks because, well, I need a job.
+I also don’t Tweet, my Facebook page sucks and I only begrudgingly joined online social networks because, well, I need a job.

 First and foremost, I am a journalist.
 Former urban reporter, sports columnist, copy desk slot, manager, newsroom tech troubleshooter and teacher, and page designer for web and print.
 I have spent the past 30 years working for newspapers in Southern California, the last 19 with the Los Angeles Times.